ankane/ahoy_v1/README.md

 $source = parse_json($_COOKIES["ahoy"]);
 ```

 Super simple!
-Ahoy works with any language that can read cookies and parse JSON.
+Ahoy works with any language or framework that can read cookies and parse JSON.

 # Install